openworm/muscle_model/README.md

 This will install the muscle model, the Blue Brain Project code, and all their dependencies into the directory defined by INSTALLDIR.

 To create and run the LEMS simulations, there is a script for each of the NeuroML2 ion channel models.
-For example, to create and run a simulation of the fast potassium channel, run the commands:
+For example, to create and run a simulation of the fast potassium channel, go to the `muscle_model/NeuroML2/` subdirectory and run the command:

 ````
-cd $INSTALLDIR/muscle_model/NeuroML2/
 ./analyse_k_fast.sh
 ````